St. Paul Stargazing & Astronomy Report

 Where are darker skies near St. Paul?

-The closest meaningfully darker mapped site is Town of Warren, Wisconsin, about 38 km east of St. Paul, reaching Bortle 6.
+The closest meaningfully darker mapped site is New Prague, Minnesota, about 58 km south west of St. Paul, reaching Bortle 6.

 When is the sky darkest in St. Paul?